Port Chalmers: Arrival of the Europeans

 In 1854 the 220 ton Nelson was the first steamer to visit the port.
 As Otago harbour was too shallow for large ships to reach Dunedin.
-Ships initially used to anchor in the stream, and the cargo was transshipped to lighters, which were towed by tugs to Dunedin at the head of the harbor.
+Ships initially used to anchor in the stream, and the cargo was transshipped to lighters, which were towed by tugs to Dunedin at the head of the harbour.
 There was also a connection by steep road from North East Valley to Sawyers Bay, a spur of the main road north.

 On 31 May 1855 the customhouse was robbed, and a chest, containing about £1,400, was carried away, but was afterwards recovered from the harbour, where the thieves had thrown it on some rocks upon finding that they were unable to open it before daylight exposed them to potential capture.

 By the 1860s a road along the side of the harbour between Dunedin and Port Chalmers had been built, which allowed ships to dock at Port Chalmers, with goods then transported to and from Dunedin by road.
 The Bowen pier was built in 1873, followed by the Export pier, and, later, the George Street pier.

 In 1862 Dunedin and Port Chalmers were connected by a telegraph line.

 A small community of workers sprang to service the docks.
 In spite of all this, the port was probably viewed as a temporary solution and an inconvenience, as a round trip to Dunedin took three to four hours by horse and wagon.
 There was also the option of a sea connection by two paddle steamers, the Golden Age (from 1863 onwards) and the Peninsula.